Market Cap: 24h Vol: BTC: BTC Dom:

 How Liquid Staking Works Step-by-Step

-Liquid staking maintains a simple workflow despite the technology supporting it.
-The process can fit both beginners and advanced users.
+Liquid staking keeps a simple workflow despite the technology behind it.
+The process fits both beginners and advanced users.

 1. The user deposits tokens into a liquid staking platform.